Variables

 Precedence

-Variables come from three sources, in order of increasing precedence:
+In test steps (runtime), variables come from three sources in order of increasing precedence:

 1. Definition-level variables — shared across all tests